fcrontab

 Description

 Fcrontab is the program intended to install, edit, list and remove the tables used by fcron(8) daemon.
-As fcron internally uses a non-human readable format (this is needed because fcron saves more informations than the user gives, for example the time and date of next execution), the user cannot edit directly his fcrontab (the one used by fcron).
+As fcron internally uses a non-human readable format (this is needed because fcron saves more informations than the user gives, for example the time and date of next execution), the user cannot edit their fcrontab directly (the one used by fcron).

-When a user installs a fcrontab, the source file is saved in the spool directory (/usr/local/var/spool/fcron) to allow future editions, and a formatted file is generated for the fcron daemon, which is signaled once about ten seconds before the next minute for all changes made previously.
-The daemon is not informed of the changes immediately but at most once a minute to keep ill disposed users from blocking the daemon by installing fcrontabs over and over (ie. denial of service attack).
+When a user installs a fcrontab, the source file is saved in the spool directory (/usr/local/var/spool/fcron) to allow it to be edited, and a formatted file is generated for the fcron daemon.
+This formatted (non human readable) file with all recent changes included is then sent to the daemon.
+The daemon is not informed of the changes immediately but after some time to keep ill disposed users from blocking the daemon by installing fcrontabs over and over (i.e. denial of service attack).
+By default, the file is sent once per minute (about ten seconds before the full minute) to the daemon, the build time parameter --with-max-fcrontab-reload-delay-seconds can be used to specify a different maximum time to send this data.
 We will call "fcrontab" the source file of the fcrontab in the following.

-A user can install a fcrontab if he is listed in the /usr/local/etc/fcron.allow and not (unless by the keyword all) listed in /usr/local/etc/fcron.deny (see section "files" below).
+Users can install a fcrontab if they are listed in /usr/local/etc/fcron.allow and not listed in /usr/local/etc/fcron.deny (see section "files" below).
+The keyword 'all' is a shorthand for all users.
 If neither fcron.allow nor fcron.deny exist, all users are allowed.
 None of these files have to exist, but if they do, the deny file takes precedence.

 Options